The sailing industry is well acquainted with the increase of sailors

 Research and literary review, although less, illustrates 'fatigue' as a major problem allied with excessive work hours, odd shift pattern, poor sleep quality, negative environmental factors, high job demands and high stress.

-Adverse work condition, health disorder, frequent port visits are also some documented factors nurturing fatigue.
-The outcome of this fatigue at sea is increased human error boosts the risk of collisions, groundings and risk of personal injury and injury to others.
+Adverse work condition, health disorder, frequent port visits are also some documented factors nurturing tiredness.
+The outcome of this at sea is increased human error boosts the risk of collisions, groundings and risk of personal injury and injury to others.

 Some more causes that provoke fatigue at sea are:

 Usually, ships with age of more than 15 sea years may face marine accidents as there are more possibilities of machinery failures.
-In such yachts and ships, panic workload increases seafarers' fatigue.
+In such yachts and ships, panic workload increases seafarers' exhaustion.

 Sometimes, small shipping companies minimize their expenses by